-OUTCOME INDICATORS continued Children and young people Family Community % of parents reporting their children are Learning cultural knowledge appropriate for their age % of children at or above literacy and numeracy benchmarks appropriate for ESL speakers Rates and types of morbidity for children (i.e. ears, anaemia, low birthweight, etc) Children and young people reporting positive social and emotional wellbeing and identify % of families engaged in teaching children their culture and knowledge systems % of families reporting they are economically and environmentally (i.e. isolation overcrowding, physically and emotionally) safe/secure % of community members engaged in cultural activities, events, learning, teaching (not including outside CG) Rates of employment for people aged 15 and above within the community and types of employment % of familie confident ir the safety o their childre at home an in communit % of children achieving standards for literacy & numeracy in first language % of children developmentally vulnerable on one/two or more AEDC domains % of children 'on- track' on the AEDC Physical health and wellbeing domain % of children 'on-track' on the AEDC emotional maturity and social competence domains. % of families who report setting goals and supporting their child's learning, health and, wellbeing % of families engaged with child protection and justice agencies % of community members engaged in Local Governance and decision making Rates of Indigenous people aged 18-24 years participating in education, training or employment % of young people reporting feeling safe and engage in their community % of young people reporting positive connection to their culture and report positive self- identity Rate of attainment of Yr.
+Children and y oung people Family Community % of children achieving cultural knowledge appropriate for their age (assessed by cultural educators) % of children at or above literacy and numeracy benchmarks appropriate for ESL speakers Rates and types of morbidity for children (i.e. ears, anaemia, low birthweight , etc) Children and young people reporting positive SEWB and identify % of families teaching children their culture and knowledge systems % of families and households with children where at least one adult is employed Decreased rates and types of morbidity for adults % of community reporting strong cultural governance, knowledge and wellbeing in their community Increased rates of employment for people aged 17 and above within the community and types of employment Community reports quality cultural and social and economic activity where they live OUTCOME INDICATORS >7 YEARS % of children achieving standards for literacy & numeracy in first language % of children development ally vulnerable on one/two or more AEDC domains % of children 'on-track' on the AEDC physical health and wellbeing domain % of children 'on-track' on the AEDC emotional maturity and social competence domains % of families who report setting goals and supporting their child's learning, health and wellbeing % of families receiving unemploymen t benefits Reduced rates and types of morbidity for adults - health and mental health % of community members engaged in local governance and decision making Rates of Aboriginal people aged 18-24 years participating in education, training or employment % of families confident in their children's safety % of young people reporting feeling safe and engaged in their community % of young people reporting positive connection to their culture and selfidentity Rate of attainment of Yr.
 12 or equiv.
-AQF Cert II or above Child hospital rates for preventable illnesses and injury Prevalence of trauma and impact (i.e. rates of suicide, mental illness), etc % of families who Families report easy and timely access to health and wellbeing services their children need % of families receiving unemployment benefits % of community members reporting Local Governance is empowering, based on customary governance and inclusive % of community members reporting they are economically secure % of communit reporting safety, inclusivene and diversi in the communit
+AQF Cert II or above Reduced child hospital rates for preventable illnesses and injury Decreased prevalence of suicide and mental health concerns for young people The second secon % of families reporting positive cultural connection for themselves and their family % of community members reporting local governance is empowering, based on customary governance and inclusive % of community members reporting they are economically secure % of community reporting safety, inclusiveness and diversity in the community